EXCLUSIVE-Baidu in talks to sell majority stake in iQIYI, China's answer to Netflix -sources

 HONG KONG, June 15 (Reuters) - China's internet search engine giant Baidu Inc BD.O is in talks to sell its controlling stake in iQIYI Inc IQ.O, China's answer to Netflix, in a deal that could value all of iQIYI at about $7 billion, two people with knowledge of the matter said.

-Baidu, which owns 53% of iQIYI and holds more than 90% of its shareholder voting rights, plans to sell all its holdings in the Chinese video streaming services firm, said those two people and another two sources familiar with the matter.
+Baidu, which owns 53% of iQIYI and holds more than 90% of its shareholder voting rights, plans to sell all its holdings in the Chinese video streaming services firm, the two people and another two sources familiar with the matter said.

-While China's cinemas have struggled as COVID-19 lockdowns have restricted consumers' mobility, its online video market is booming: 2022 revenue is set to climb to 163 billion yuan ($24 billion), up 17% year-on-year, according to domestic consulting firm Zhiyan.
+While cinemas have struggled with COVID-19 lockdowns, China's online video market is booming.
+Domestic consulting firm Zhiyan forecasts 2022 revenue is set to climb to 163 billion yuan ($24 billion), up 17% year-on-year.

 Nasdaq-listed iQIYI, the No. 2 player in China's video streaming market after Tencent Holdings' 0700.HK Tencent Video, has a market value of $4 billion.
 Baidu's targeted valuation of $7 billion for the whole company in its divestment would represent a price of about $8.13 per share compared with its latest close of $4.67.

-The divestment plan, not previously disclosed by Baidu, comes after the firm deemed iQIYI to be a non-core asset, and as it seeks to sharpen its focus on developing its capital-intensive artificial intelligence and autonomous driving units, said the first two sources.
+The divestment plan, not previously disclosed by Baidu, comes after the firm deemed iQIYI to be a non-core asset, and as it seeks to sharpen its focus on developing its capital-intensive artificial intelligence and autonomous driving units, the first two sources said.

 Terms of the deal have not yet been finalised and are subject to change, said the sources, who declined to be identified due to confidentiality constraints.

-The iQIYI stake has drawn initial interest from a number of financial sponsors and state-owned companies, said three of the four sources, with Hong Kong-based private equity firm PAG among them.
+The iQIYI stake has drawn initial interest from a number of financial sponsors and state-owned companies, said three of the sources, including Hong Kong-based private equity firm PAG.

 China Mobile 0941.HK, the world's largest mobile network operator by subscribers and owner of streaming service Migu Video, is also among potential buyers, two of the people with knowledge of the matter said.